Tarka Line: Twentieth century

-Following the passage of the Railways Act 1921, the LSWR was merged into the Southern Railway, and in 1948 this became the Southern Region of British Rail.
+Following the passage of the Railways Act 1921, the LSWR was merged into the Southern Railway and, in 1948, this became the Southern Region of British Rail.
 Along with the LSWR line to Plymouth, the route was part of the "withered arm" of Southern routes in predominantly Great Western Railway (and subsequently Western Region) territory.

 Privatisation

-From 13 October 1996, services on the Tarka Line were operated by Wales & West (owned by Prism Rail) as part of heir franchise.
-National Express purchased Wales & West from Prism Rail in July 2000 and on 14 October 2001 rebranded Wales & West as Wessex Trains after the Strategic Rail Authority transferred the company's Welsh services to Wales and Borders.
+From 13 October 1996, services on the Tarka Line were operated by Wales & West (owned by Prism Rail) as part of their franchise.
+National Express purchased Wales & West from Prism Rail in July 2000 and, on 14 October 2001, it rebranded Wales & West as Wessex Trains after the Strategic Rail Authority transferred the company's Welsh services to Wales and Borders.